secretstartups/handbook/monitoring/index.html.md

 ### Go services

-[Stackdriver Continuous Go Profiling](https://cloud.google.com/profiler) can be used to have a better understanding of how our Go services perform and consume resources. *(requires membership of the GSuite `stackdriver-profiler-sg` group)*
+[Stackdriver Continuous Go Profiling](https://cloud.google.com/profiler) can be used to have a better understanding of how our Go services perform and consume resources. *(requires membership of the Google Workspace `stackdriver-profiler-sg` group)*

 It provides a simple UI on GCP with CPU and Memory usage data for: